temporalio/edu-errstrat-python-code/exercises/handling-errors/README.md

    dataclasses you will be using during the exercise.
 Pay particular attention to the custom error definitions.
 2. Open the `activities.py` file in your text editor.
-3. Add the following import statement `from temporalio.exceptions import ApplicationError` at the top of this file.
-4. In the `send_bill` Activity, notice how an error is raised if the `chargeAmount` is less than 0.
+3. In the `send_bill` Activity, notice how an error is raised if the `chargeAmount` is less than 0.
 If the calculated amount to charge the customer is negative, a non-retryable `ApplicationError` is raised.
 It is important to use a non-retryable failure here, as you want to fail the Activity if the amount was calculated to be negative.
 In this error, we pass a reason for the failure and the type of error that is being converted to an `ApplicationError`.
-5. Go to `process_credit_card` Activity, where you will raise an `ApplicationError` if the credit card fails its validation step.
+4. Go to `process_credit_card` Activity, where you will raise an `ApplicationError` if the credit card fails its validation step.
 In this Activity, you will raise an error if the entered credit card number does not have 16 digits.
 Use the `ApplicationError` code from the previous step as a reference.
 You should set the type as `CreditCardProcessingError`.
-6. Save your file.
+5. Save your file.

 ## Part B: Catch the `ActivityError`